userdw/RaspberryPi_3_Starter_Kit/README.md

 * [06.
 Potentiometer Controlled Servo](/06_Potentiometer_Controlled_Servo)
 * [07.
 Weather Station](/07_Weather_Station)

 Those projects listed above are aimed as introductory to Raspberry Pi 3 programming.
-Next one is pin table for help you to access a pin  from shied  using WiringPi library with Raspberry Pi 3  I/O Expansion Shield.
+Next one is pin table for help you to access a pin  on shield  using WiringPi library with Raspberry Pi 3  I/O Expansion Shield.

 <img src="/images/pin table.png" height="400">